Rising Housing Market Advice For Home Buyers With Limited Budget

 - Anything above these minimums may mean a higher price

-- You may want to settle for an older home with outdated materials like formica countertops versus granite
+- Consider settling for an older home with outdated materials like formica countertops versus granite

-- You can do the remodeling at a late time
+- Remodeling at a late time may be a compromise

 - You may find a better deal on homes near apartment communities and/or backing into commercial properties